Lost-Outpost/Telsera/GAMEPLAY.md

    - [Ruin's Edge](https://en.uesp.net/wiki/Skyrim:Ruin%27s_Edge)
    - [Staff of Sheogorath](https://en.uesp.net/wiki/Skyrim:Staff_of_Sheogorath)
    - [Shadowrend](https://en.uesp.net/wiki/Skyrim:Shadowrend)

-- [Siege at Icemoth](https://www.nexusmods.com/skyrimspecialedition/mods/109541) - A small scale vanilla-esque new lands mod adding some new islands with new locations and dungeons in the Sea of Ghosts.
-As well as some unique items from The Elder Scrolls Blades. **You'll need to reach the Old Wooden Jetty at the most north western beach in Skyrim.
-Otherwise travel to Northwatch Keep and travel west until you reach it.**

 - [Dragon's Teeth Prison - A Dungeon Mod](https://www.nexusmods.com/skyrimspecialedition/mods/111523) -  A Dungeon Mod adds a small scale dungeon to the Dragon's Teeth Mountains just west of Falkreath.